Skip to main content

 const updatePromises = [];

 // 1.
-Iterate through current data, process create and update
+Iterate through current data, handle creation and updates

 for (const item of subData) {